 - Compared to RF ablation or DBS, focused ultrasound offers a reduced risk of infection, of damage to the non-targeted area, and of blood clot formation.

 - Focused ultrasound offers rapid resolution of symptoms.

 - In contrast to lesioning performed with stereotactic radiosurgery, focused ultrasound does not use ionizing radiation, thus avoiding the side effects of exposure to radiation.

 - Because it is non-invasive, focused ultrasound could be an option for medically refractory ET patients (those who do not respond well to medication) who do not want to undergo surgery.

 Phase 3 Pivotal Clinical Study

 Enrollment has been completed in a multi-center pivotal randomized study to evaluate the safety and efficacy of focused ultrasound for the treatment of medication-refractory essential tremor patients.
-Results of this study have been reviewed and approved by the FDA.
-As this treatment transitions from clinical trials to commercial treatment, we will continue to list the clinical trials sites (below).
-Some may continue to offer treatments until the commercial care is available.
+Results of this study are intended to be reviewed and hopefully approved by the FDA.

 Please see a list of possible treatment sites here.

 Regulatory & Reimbursement